 GS1 DataBar

 GS1 DataBar barcodes are used to identify small and hard-to-mark items like fruit, jewellery and cosmetics.
-In Australia GS1 DataBar is mainly used on loose unpackaged fruits.
-If you intend to use this barcode on any other product, please contact us.
+In Australia GS1 DataBar is mainly used on loose unpackaged furits.
+Even though GS1 DataBar became an open global standard in 2014, not all retailers have activated this symbology at POS.

-We recommend checking with your trading partners if they are ready to scan GS1 DataBar before choosing this barcode.
+We recommend checking with your trading partners if they are ready to scan GS1 DataBar or contact us.

 Types of GS1 DataBar barcodes